National Guard - Logo

 Honorable Discharge

-A key requirement for burial and memorial benefits is an honorable or general discharge under honorable conditions.
-Veterans who received a dishonorable discharge are typically not eligible for these benefits.
+An honorable or general discharge under honorable conditions is required for burial and memorial benefits.
+Veterans with a dishonorable discharge are typically ineligible for these benefits.

 Special Provisions for Active Duty Deaths

-The families of these service members are entitled to full benefits, including burial in a national cemetery, a burial allowance, and the provision of a government-issued headstone or marker.
+Their families receive full benefits, including burial in a national cemetery, a burial allowance, and a government-issued headstone or marker.

 Defining a Veteran for Benefit Purposes